Back to the Beach: Soundtrack

-Three other songs, “When I Go To The Beach”, by The Slickee Boys, "We'll Go on Forever", sung by the cast, and "I Hate You" (from Star Trek IV: The Voyage Home) are not included on the album.
+In 2001, Mann said the song "Sign of Love" was "absolute crap" and that she had recorded it as a favour for a producer friend.
+Three other songs, “When I Go To The Beach”, by the Slickee Boys, "We'll Go on Forever", sung by the cast, and "I Hate You" (from Star Trek IV: The Voyage Home) are not included on the album.

 Proposed sequel

 In her memoirs Funicello wrote that she and Avalon were preparing a sequel where their characters go on safari in Africa, but that her illness meant she pulled out.
 However she did agree to go on a "Back to the Beach" tour with Avalon on stage.